 A lot of attention gets paid to spring cleaning, but the fall season is just as good of a time to get on top of household clutter.
-Vacations are over, there is a break between major holidays, and for many the kids are back in school.
+Vacations are over, there is a break between major holidays, and the kids are finally back in school.

 Staying on top of household clutter will give you more time to enjoy autumn bonfires and football games, and to prepare for the upcoming holidays.
-With these pro-tips from the cleaners at La Cenicienta, you can get on top of your household clutter and knock the stress of organizing out of your mind.
+With these pro-tips from professional house cleaners, you can get on top of your household clutter and knock the stress of organizing out of your mind.

 Even during these slower months, you’ll have busy weeks that leave you with very little time to deal with clutter.
 When this is the case, it is important to know what rooms you need to focus on to help lower your stress level and get you through the week.
 Sometimes the most disorganized place is one you can shut a door too.
 Do not take clutter from one room and hide it in another, but rather use this information to focus.

 Don’t clean a disorganized office space that you’re not going to use all week.
 Shut the door and deal with the slightly less chaotic kitchen.
 Focusing on the wrong room priority will just continue exposing you to stress.
 The kitchen has been catching the mail, homework projects, and groceries all day, which means fixing dinner will take longer because you have to clean first.
 Meanwhile, it doesn’t matter that your office is clean because you aren’t using it all week.

 As you go through the rooms in your house and organize them, find a baseline you can use for future reference.
 A baseline is about setting an easily attainable goal for the most-used rooms in your house.

 Make sure everyone in the household knows what that standard is.
 That way, when you tell everyone to get the “family room” to baseline clean, they’ll know what to do.
 This doesn’t have to be a perfect clean, but rather an organized baseline that lets you think clearly and not be overwhelmed.